9manhasan/basic_expenseTracker/README.md

    - **View:** View a log of all your expenses.
    - **Menu:** Return to the main menu.
    - **Exit:** Close the application.
+## Small Notice :
+- 27/05/2024 : this program is not completed as it is unable to save files.
 ## Support

 For any issues or questions, you can reach out to me on [Twitter](https://x.com/Naumanxaim0) or via email at iammdnaumanatharhasan@gmail.com.